What is crusher parts– crusher parts definition

 For gyratory crusher:

 - Gyratory mantles.
-Standard material is manganese steel which includes Mn14, Mn18, and Mn22.
+The standard material is manganese steel which includes Mn14, Mn18, and Mn22.

 - Concave segments.
 Upper and middle stage liner standard material is manganese steel (Mn14, Mn18, and Mn22), the bottom stage liners standard material is low alloy steel and high chrome steel.